The Islamic Republic’s Power Centers

 Middle East and North Africa

-One factor that has remained constant in the past four decades is the ultimate authority of the supreme leader, the guardian jurist.
-Iran’s constitution designates the office as head of state and affords it vast authorities under the theory that political authority springs from religious authority.
-Article 110 of Iran’s constitution [PDF] outlines the position’s major authorities.
-They include setting national policies and supervising their implementation, as well as commanding the armed forces and appointing military chiefs and the heads of the Islamic Revolutionary Guard Corps and police.
+One factor that has remained constant is the ultimate authority of the supreme leader, the guardian jurist who is effectively Iran’s leader for life, per the constitution.
+Iran’s constitution designates the office as head of state and affords it vast control under the theory that political authority springs from religious authority.
+Article 110 of Iran’s constitution [PDF] outlines the position’s major powers.
+They include setting national policies and supervising their implementation, as well as commanding the armed forces and appointing military chiefs and the heads of the Islamic Revolutionary Guard Corps (IRGC) and police.
 Khomeini’s successor, Ali Khamenei, has reportedly influenced the selection of ministers of defense, intelligence, and foreign affairs, as well as science, a sensitive post charged with appointing the heads of universities.
+Khamenei served as president and as commander of the IRGC before becoming supreme leader.

 The supreme leader’s authority is not absolute, however.
 He is elected by the Assembly of Experts, a body of eighty-eight directly elected jurists constitutionally mandated with overseeing the supreme leader.
 In practice, however, they carry out oversight in secret committee, and it is unclear whether they have ever sought to meaningfully check either Khomeini or Khamenei.